-During the year six scientific Jubilee Symposia will be held in university cities throughout the country.
+During the year six scientific Jubilee Symposia was hold in university cities throughout the country.

 Lund, April 4